cardboard-iguana/cardboard-iguana.com/log/2021-10-03-tryhackme-complete-beginner.md

 SMTP user enumeration uses a combination of the VRFY (verify user/list), EXPN (expand user/list aliases), and RCPT TO (receipt destination).

-Instead of (just) using nmap this time, we’re going to layer in the Metasploit smtp_version and smtp_enum modules!
+Instead of (just) using nmap this time, we're going to layer in the Metasploit smtp_version and smtp_enum modules!

 Basic Metasploit flow: